Overview of Banks in Belarus

 For anyone considering a career in banking in Belarus, this list of banks in Belarus is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Belarusbank is the biggest financial institution in Belarus, providing over a hundred banking products and services to its customers.
 In 2013, it received its license of banking activity issued by the country’s central bank.
-Belarusbank operates a network of six regional branches, 21 local branches, 14,510 outlets, and 103 banking services centers.
+Belarusbank operates a network of six regional branches, 1,070 outlets, and 120 banking services centers, 101 exchange offices.

 Belinvestbank (Belarusian Bank for Development and Reconstruction)